1947–1948 civil war in Mandatory Palestine: Beginning of the civil war (30 November 1947 – 1 April 1948)

-On December 31, 1947, having recruited a few thousand volunteers, Abd al-Qadir al-Husayni organized the blockade of Jerusalem's 100,000 Jewish residents.
+In early 1948, forces under the command of Abd al-Qadir al-Husayni set up a blockade of Jerusalem, with its 100,000 Jewish residents.
 To counter this, the Yishuv authorities tried to supply the city with convoys of up to 100 armoured vehicles, but the operation became increasingly impractical as casualties in the relief convoys surged.
 By March, Al-Husayni's tactic had paid off.
 Almost all the Haganah's armoured vehicles had been destroyed, the blockade was in full operation, and hundreds of Haganah members who had tried to bring supplies into the city were killed.
 The situation for those who dwelt in the Jewish settlements in the highly isolated Negev and North of Galilee was even more critical.